abdullahkhawer/aws-alerts/README.md

 -   **AWS Transcribe**
 -   **AWS Trusted Advisor (TA)**

-You can even disable the created AWS CloudWatch events, AWS CloudWatch alarm, DMS and RDS subscriptions in a single click without deleting its AWS CloudFormation stack but that may create a stack drift.
+You can even disable the created AWS CloudWatch events, AWS CloudWatch alarm, DMS and RDS subscriptions in a single click without deleting its AWS CloudFormation stack for different AWS services but that may create a stack drift.
+You can also update the stack to add or remove notification resources for different AWS services on the basis of the values of the stack parameters.

 AWS Lambda function used for AWS CloudFormation failures management is using Python 3.7 as its runtime environment.